Cuntz-Li algebras from a-adic numbers: Introduction

-Replacing $\N^{\times}$ with $\Z^{\times}$ gives rise to a $C^*$-algebra $\QQ_{\Z}$ of the ring $\Z$.
-This approach was generalized to certain integral domains by Cuntz and Li \cite{CLintegral} and then to more general rings by Li \cite{Li-Ring}
+Replacing $\N^{\times}$ with $\Z^{\times}$ gives rise to the $C^*$-algebra $\QQ_{\Z}$ of the ring $\Z$.
+This approach is generalized to certain integral domains by Cuntz and Li \cite{CLintegral} and then to more general rings by Li \cite{Li-Ring}.